-In addition to the demographic data section, the questionnaire had 3 other segments.
+In addition to the demographic data section, the questionnaire had three other segments.
 The first two measure the independent variables, while the last section consists of items for assessing the dependent construct.
 Using previously established and multiple times tested scales in previous research provided high reliability of the measures in our study.
 All the items were translated from English and adjusted to the Serbian setting.
-The participants scored every question on a 5-point Likert scale, ranging from "strongly disagree", marked by 1, to "strongly agree" indicated by 5.
+The participants scored every question on a five-point Likert scale, ranging from "strongly disagree", marked by 1, to "strongly agree" indicated by 5.

-The first subscale includes 8 statements used to estimate job satisfaction.
-These were derived from the Job Satisfaction Survey developed by Paul Spector [24] and proved suitable for human service research.
+The first subscale includes eight statements used to estimate job satisfaction.
+These were derived from the Job Satisfaction Survey developed by Spector [24] and proved suitable for human service research.
 These statements analyze the nature of work, operating conditions, and communication.
-The nature of work was measured with two items, for instance, "My job is enjoyable".
-The operating conditions subscale contained 3 negatively worded items.
-One of the items in this measure, for example, states "My efforts to do a good job are seldom blocked by red tape".
-Communication was also measured with three items, while some of them were negatively keyed; for instance, "Work assignments are not fully explained".
-The Cronbach's alpha value for job satisfaction was 0.75, which indicated satisfactory internal consistency of the items.
+The nature of work was measured with two items, for instance, "My job is enjoyable."
+The operating conditions subscale contained three negatively worded items.
+One of the items in this measure, for example, states "My efforts to do a good job are seldom blocked by red tape."
+Communication was also measured with three items, while some of them were negatively keyed; for instance, "Work assignments are not fully explained."
+The Cronbach's a value for job satisfaction was 0.75, which indicated satisfactory internal consistency of the items.

-We used the Copenhagen Burnout Inventory [3] to assess burnout levels and constitute the other two subscales.
+We used the CBI [3] to assess burnout levels and constitute the other two subscales.
 This instrument has been validated in a variety of occupations, including the medical field.
-Three questions designed to assess work-related burnout were placed in the first subscale and included "Are you exhausted in the morning at the thought of another day at work?", and "Do you feel that every working hour is tiring for you?".
+Three questions designed to assess work-related burnout were placed in the first subscale and included "Are you exhausted in the morning at the thought of another day at work?", and "Do you feel that every working hour is tiring for you?"
 The last section refers to personal burnout.
-It also consists of three questions, such as "How often are you emotionally exhausted?" and "How often do you feel worn out?".
-The Cronbach's alpha for work-related and personal burnout was 0.86 and 0.88, respectively, showing excellent reliability for both subscales.
+It also consists of three questions, such as "How often are you emotionally exhausted?" and "How often do you feel worn out?"
+The Cronbach's α for work-related and personal burnout was 0.86 and 0.88, respectively, showing excellent reliability for both subscales.

-Using the techniques of SPSS 26.0 we performed several statistical analyses, beginning with descriptive statistics and correlation.
+Using the SPSS Statistics for Windows, Version 26.0.
+(IBM Corp., Armonk, NY, USA) we performed several statistical analyses, beginning with descriptive statistics and correlation.
 Job satisfaction, work-related, and personal burnout constituted a hierarchical regression model in this research.
-Gender, age, education, and length of service of participants, were chosen as control variables.
+Sex, age, education, and length of service of participants, were chosen as control variables.